componentjs/development/Readme.md

 This repository is for component developers.
-It's the master project and contains all modules which are needed for [component](https://github.com/componentjs/component).
+It's the master project and contains all modules which you need to build [component](https://github.com/componentjs/component).

 # Usage